buditanrim/buditanrim.github.io/_posts/2018-10-03-making-child-principles.markdown

 ## Drafting the principles
 Once we have the prioritization, the team decided to put me in charge to draft the first round of the principles.
 This approach has its own pros and cons.
 But we believe that was the most efficient approach we can take at that time.

 I use the problems as the fundamental, the role of having the principles that will remind us on what's important and why.
 After weeks consulting with few people in the organization, reviewing them together with the team, and a countless revisions.
+We were able to come up with the set of principles that represent the "ideal" experience we wanted our card UI to have.

 ## The result